AzyzHm/ISAMM-Custom-Latex-Report-Template/README.md

 ## Getting started

-### Option 1: Overleaf
+### Option 1: Overleaf / Prism

-1. Create a new project and upload this repository's contents (or import it directly from GitHub).
+1. Create a new project and upload this repository's contents.
 2. Set the main file to the entry point listed in `Main.tex`.
 3. Click Compile.